 Your new hire was excited when they left their final interview, and they were excited when they accepted the job.
 It’s important to keep that excitement alive right up to and beyond their first day by updating them about the latest company news, introducing them to the company in an upbeat manner, and helping eliminate any first-day anxiety.

-Megan Geraghty, Century Group’s Associate Director of Recruiting, reminds clients to “make sure they are set up in the company’s systems.
-Provide a tour of the facilities and introduce them to the rest of the team.
-Make the new employee feel at home in their new space.
-Let them know you are prepared and you have your act together.”
+Clients should make sure new employees are set up in the company’s system, provide a tour of the facilities and introduce them to the rest of the team.
+This helps the new employee feel at home in their new space and lets them know you are prepared for their arrival.

 The first day is a great day to go over the job expectations and objectives during the transition.
 You may think you’ve covered everything during the interview, but there is an overload of information when starting any new job.
 The first day of work can set the tone for a long-term relationship and has a tremendous impact on the new hire’s future success with the company.